 Being a sports fan is a relatively simple job – turn up to the game and support your team.
-The majority of fans stick to this and also participate in other activities such as placing football bets.
+The majority of fans stick to this and also participate in other activities.
 However, like most sporting events, there are some fans who sometimes misbehave and cause issues in the most unusual ways.

 In 2000, Luis Figo made one of the most controversial transfers of all time, transferring from Barcelona to their bitter rivals Real Madrid.
 His €62 million transfer signalled the start of Florentino Perez’s “Galactico era” at Real Madrid.
 The world-record transfer was one of the most shocking transfers to be made due to his star status at the Catalonian club and his role as team leader.
 Unsurprisingly, on his return visit to Camp Nou things could turn hostile.